Positive Psychology

 Disadvantages Of Positive Psychology

-Despite the inherent benefits of positive psychology, it is considered controversial in theory and practice.
-This can be attributed to the fact that:
+Despite its many advantages, positive psychology remains a subject of debate—both in theory and in practice.
+This can be attributed to the facts that:

 Takeaway